-Every half term student sketchbooks will be marked in line with school policy.
-Students will be given individual targets that they will be expected to meet in the following half term.
+Every half term student sketchbooks are marked in line with the new Key Stage 3 assessment structure.
+Along with an assessed level, students will be given individual targets that they will be expected to meet in the following half term.

-- Formative assessment every half term based on GCSE levels. - Summative assessment in line with the GCSE curriculum. - Art Exam in Summer term
+Formative assessment every half term

+Summative assessment in line with the new Key Stage 3 Curriculum guidelines at the end of each term

+Levels recorded in sketch books

+Textile Art Exam in the Summer term

-Practical and written homework is set according to School Policy, with at least one extended writing piece set every half term.
+Practical and written homework is set according to School Policy, with at least one extended piece of writing set every half term.